daveliepmann/uruk/README.md

 ## Uncovered surface area
-Uruk is fully functional and production-ready.
+Uruk is sturdy and ready for production.
 However, some aspects of the XCC/J API have not yet been implemented:

   - [JNDI](https://docs.marklogic.com/javadoc/xcc/com/marklogic/xcc/jndi/package-summary.html)
   - [XCC Service Provider Interface](https://docs.marklogic.com/javadoc/xcc/com/marklogic/xcc/spi/package-summary.html) -- note the MarkLogic disclaimer that this is for advanced users only, not endorsed for independent use, and "use at your own risk"